-After your Sunday relaxation, you’re bound to have some energy to explore one of Niue’s fun yet not-to-strenuous bike trails.
-There are four official bike trails on the island, where much of the route takes you on old bush tracks deep into the inland forest.
-Compare bike trails in The Best Bike Trails in Niue.
+After your day of relaxation, you’re bound to have some energy to explore one of Niue’s fun yet not-so-strenuous bike trails.
+There are five official bike trails on the island, where much of the route takes you on old bush tracks deep into the inland forest.
+Compare bike trails in The 5 Best Bike Trails in Niue.

-Mountain bikes are either free with some accommodations or affordable to hire from various car rental companies and tourism operators.
+Mountain bikes are either free with some accommodations or affordable to hire from various tourism operators and the Visitor Information Centre.
 See Where to Rent Bikes in Niue to compare locations and prices.

 Day 8 – Visit a Niuean School

 If you arrived in Niue on a Friday, today should be the following Friday when your morning can be spent visiting a local primary school.
 Watch the kids sing in an adorable cultural assembly.
-The assembly starts at 8.45am at the Niue Primary School (Alofi-Liku Road).
+The assembly starts around 9 am at the Niue Primary School (Alofi-Liku Road).
 Note that the assembly only takes place every second Friday, so be sure to inquire at the Visitor Information Centre for the upcoming schedule.

 After that, enjoy your day at leisure or do one of the activities you might have missed!
-See the 10 Things to Do in Niue for more ideas.
+See the 10 Free & Cheap Things to Do in Niue for more ideas.

-If you arrived in Niue on a Monday, then Day 7 will be a Sunday and a day of sabbath for Niueans.
-An interesting and free cultural experience on the island is going to one of the Sunday church services.
+If you arrived in Niue on Friday, then today is Sunday and a day of sabbath for Niueans.
+An interesting and free cultural activity on the island is going to one of the Sunday church services.
 The spiritual experience with amazing harmonious singing is uplifting even for those who are not religious.
-Check out church recommendations in the 5 Best Churches in Niue to Experience as a Visitor.
+Check out church recommendations in the 10 Best Churches in Niue to Experience as a Visitor.

 After church, head to Avatele Beach where the Washaway Cafe is open on Sundays only!
-Enjoy swimming from the beach at low or mid-tide on an outgoing tide (watch out for currents near the channel and boat ramp) and enjoy a drink and some food at the Washaway Cafe, which is a serve-yourself honesty bar!
-Learn more about it in The 10 Best Restaurants in Niue.
+Enjoy swimming from the beach at low or mid tide on an outgoing tide (watch out for currents near the channel and boat ramp) and enjoy a drink and some food at the Washaway Cafe, which is a serve-yourself honesty bar!
+Learn more about it in The 20 Best Restaurants in Niue.